Skip to content

 Location

-The product-details block lives in your boilerplate at:
+The `product-details` block lives in your boilerplate at:

 blocks/product-details/product-details.js

-Integration Pattern
+Integration pattern

-Your block’s decorate() function should:
+Your block decorate() function should:

 1. Preserve prerendered markup: The block already contains server-rendered HTML visible to crawlers before JavaScript executes.